Definition of Spouse for FMLA

-The Department of Labor recently released a final rule changing the definition of spouse for purposes of FMLA to include same-sex spouses.
-This will become effective March 27, 2015.
-Please note, this change only applies to FMLA and does not impact an ERISA-governed plan’s ability to define spouse for health plan eligibility.
+Effective March 27, 2015, the Department of Labor changed the definition of spouse for purposes of FMLA to include same-sex spouses.
+Please note, this only applies to FMLA and does not impact an ERISA-governed plan’s ability to define spouse for health plan eligibility.
 A definition of spouse has not been added to ERISA, which means employers are free to continue to define spouse.

 Change in Definition of Spouse for FMLA